Hypnosis Music Therapy

 What are drones?
 Drones include any sound that is:

 1. Unbroken – the sound does not stop and start, and

 A classic example of a drone-like sound that has been used for meditation for thousands of years is the sound of the “Om” mantra.

 Drone sounds usually have no melody, and they have no discernable tempo, but they do have other important qualities that must be musically pleasing.
 For example, drones often have a texture that can be described with words like “smooth”, “fine”, “soft” or “coarse”, and a timbre that can be described with words like “celestial”, “warm” or “complex” just to name a few.

 The pitch of a drone must not be too high, or the drone may become shrill and tiring, and it must not be too low, or the drone may become aurally oppressive and even imperceptible on some stereo systems.

 A drone may also be comprised of many layers of sounds, and when these sounds harmonize with each other they become deeply hypnotic and most pleasurable to listen to.
 Sometimes this effect is very subtle, but when it comes together well the result is sublime.
 Like a fine wine, drones can be complex, multi layered and immensely satisfying.

 I personally am a huge fan of drone music and use it often during my own meditation practice.
-I have also received a great deal of positive feedback from hypnotherapists who have used my drone music during live sessions and in hypnosis CD productions.
+I have also received a great deal of positive feedback from hypnotherapists who have used my drone music during live sessions and in hypnosis audio productions.